bundly/dash/README.md

           - Issue assignments
           - Commits the user authors or commits
           - Any discussion in which the user actively participates

+ - **Track tasks easily** by adding notifications from github to your ToDo list directly

  - Quick access the MLH calender events at one place!

 ### How it looks